backdrop-contrib/simplenews/README.md

 Installation
 ------------

-You can install the module through your Backdrop website's user interface per instructions on https://backdropcms.org/guide/modules or by simply running the `drush en simplenews` command on command line.
+You can install the module through your Backdrop website's user interface per instructions on https://backdropcms.org/guide/modules or by simply running the `bee en simplenews` command on command line.

 Configuration
 -------------